 For Biopsychology majors, careful planning is required to study abroad.
 Students should plan to take Biopsychology lectures when available, or use the time abroad to work on GEs and electives.
 Not to worry, every Biopsychology student needs 12 upper division PSY elective units; these elective units can be easily fulfilled abroad.

 For transfer students, Senior year is typically the best fit to go abroad based on the EAP Application deadlines that can be found on the UCSB EAP website.
-Transfer students pursuing Psychology degrees usually have time to participate in EAP if they have completed the Pre-Major courses before arriving to UCSB.
+Transfer students pursuing PBS degrees usually have time to participate in EAP if they have completed the Pre-Major courses before arriving to UCSB.
 Transfer students pursuing Biopsychology typically do not have time during the academic school year to go abroad, but could consider participating in Summer Programs.

 Once accepted to UC EAP, part of the Pre-Departure paperwork is to bring in the completed EAP Academic Planning Form to a PBS Undergraduate Advisor in the Main Office (Psychology East, 1814) for approval.
 Information on Pre-Departure paperwork and the necessary forms can be found on the UCSB EAP website.
-Cross reference the PBS EAP Equivalency Log PDF below to find pre-approved courses for major credit.
+Cross reference the PBS EAP Equivalency Log link to find pre-approved courses for major credit.
 Students should also visit the UC EAP Office to confirm enrollment regulations for the destination university.

 Petitioning for EAP Credit

 Once a student has taken an EAP course a student must follow this process to be awarded credit towards their PBS major: